 Screening Planning Assessment

 This is a good option for someone who wants to begin some teaching or coaching but doesn't want or need a full assessment.
-It focuses on the particular areas of concern which might be reading, spelling, maths, or something specific to a work situation.
+It focuses on the particular areas of concern which might be reading, spelling, maths, or study skills, such as writing essays, making effective notes, organisation, revision or workplace related issue.
 Additional tests will look at the most likely barriers to progress in these areas.

 The assessment should take approximately 1.5 hours to carry out but usually, we would book 2 hours for the member of staff to provide feedback.